Cedar (Xue Song)

 Meridians: Lungs, Kidney, Bladder

-Parts Most Frequently Used: Oil, Leaves, Wood, Recently Dried Leafy Young Twigs
+Parts Most Frequently Used: Oil, Leaves, Wood, Recently Dried Leafy Young Twigs, Berries

 Flavors/Temps: Bitter, Aromatic, Warming

-History/Folklore: Cedars are often confused with cypress trees, over time this has led to many trees being inaccurately named “cedar.”
+History/Folklore: Cedars are often confused with cypress or juniper trees, over time this has led to many trees being inaccurately named “cedar.”
 The Western Red Cedar (Thuja plicata), Yellow Cedar (Cupressus nootkatensis) and the Mexican White Cedar (Cupressus lusitanica) are all actually cypress trees.
-The healing properties remain the same as the cedar’s.
+Their healing properties however, remain the same as the cedar’s.

 Gardens of Babylon